Władysław Sikorski's death controversy: In popular culture

 The crash of Sikorski's Liberator is portrayed in the 1958 film The Silent Enemy, in which the team of Royal Navy divers charged with retrieving Sikorski's briefcase from the wrecked aircraft is led by Lionel "Buster" Crabb, himself later to disappear in 1956 in mysterious circumstances while diving in the vicinity of a visiting Soviet warship.

-In 1968, the play Soldaten.
-Nekrolog auf Genf (Soldiers, An obituary for Geneva) by German writer Rolf Hochhuth debuted in London.
-The play partially drew on the work of David Irving and contained the sensational allegation that Winston Churchill had been in on the plot.
-In Hochhuth's play, Sikorski and other passengers were murdered by axe-wielding British commandos.
+In 1968, the play Soldiers: An Obituary for Geneva by German writer Rolf Hochhuth debuted in London.
+The play partially drew on the work of David Irving and contained the sensational allegation that Winston Churchill was involved in plotting Sikorski's death.
+In Hochhuth's play, the plane is internationally sabotaged and Sikorski and the other passengers are murdered by axe-wielding commandos.
 Hochhuth, unaware that the plane's pilot Eduard Prchal was still alive, accused him of participating in the plot.
 Prchal won a libel case that seriously affected the London theatre which staged the play.
-Hochhuth never paid the £50,000 imposed on him by the court and subsequently avoided returning to the UK.
+Hochhuth never paid the £50,000 damages which the court ordered him to pay and subsequently avoided returning to the UK.
 In 2011, he revealed his source for Churchill's involvement as Jane Ledig-Rowohlt, the British wife of his publisher Heinrich Maria Ledig-Rowohlt (née Jane Scatcherd).
 According to Hochhuth's biographer Birgit Lahann, these rumours relayed by Jane Ledig-Rowohlt had been the sole source for the allegations in the play.

-In 2009 a Polish film, Generał.
-Zamach na Gibraltarze was filmed, focusing on a plot to assassinate Sikorski.
+In 2009, a Polish film, Generał.
+Zamach na Gibraltarze was filmed; the film focused on a plot to assassinate Sikorski.